Easy Steps to a Zero Waste Kitchen

 Plus, don’t forget the kitchen isn’t the only room in your house you can make zero waste.
-You can also easily create a zero waste bathroom with these simple swaps, and you can use these tips to put together a healthy and zero waste laundry room.
+You can also easily create a zero waste bathroom with these simple swaps, use these tips to put together a healthy and zero waste laundry room, and easily make an eco-friendly bedroom.
 You can even make a zero waste cleaning routine by following these easy steps!

 1. Ditch the Paper Towels

 Getting rid of the paper towel roll was one of the first switches we made when we started to work toward a zero waste kitchen.
 Fortunately, we discovered it was incredibly easy to reduce our paper towel use.

 We have a basket with clean cloth napkins on our counter so we can grab one of those instead of a paper towel when we’re eating.
 The unpaper towels are perfect for wiping up messes and cleaning the kitchen.

 Feel like you just can’t get rid of paper towels?
 Then make the switch to one of these eco-friendly paper towels.
 They’re made with either bamboo or recycled paper, so they’re a more sustainable option.

 2. Make Your Own Cleaning Products

 The kitchen gets dirty, so you’ll have to do some cleaning.
 Rather than use chemical-based cleaners that can harm your health and come in plastic bottles you can’t recycle, you can make your own cleaning products.